deeplow/qubes-community-docs-edit-track/docs/16992-fresh-installation-shell-script-minimal-templates-app-qubes-default-settings.md

     sys-firewall-dvm
 ```

-### 2. update settings
+### Update settings
-Update the settings where needed.
+Update the settings if / where needed.
 [details="set_new_web_browser_settings"]
 ```bash
 set_new_web_browser_settings ()